Pittsburgh Zoo & Aquarium

-The Pittsburgh Zoo & Aquarium is one of only six major zoo and aquarium combinations in the United States.
+The Pittsburgh Zoo & Aquarium is a zoo and aquarium in the United States, one of only six major zoo and aquarium hybrids in the United States.
 Located in Pittsburgh, Pennsylvania's Highland Park, the zoo sits on 77 acre of park land where it exhibits more than 4,000 animals representing 475 species, including 20 threatened or endangered species.

-The zoo's accredited membership of the Association of Zoos and Aquariums (AZA) was dropped in 2015.
+First opened in 1898 as the Highland Park Zoo, the zoo evolved from a menagerie to a conservation-focused institution.
+Pittsburgh saw its zoo grow beginning in the late 1930s when the Works Progress Administration and donations from foundations spearheaded expansions, including then the second largest aquarium in the United States.
+The zoo was known as the Pittsburgh Zoo and PPG Aquarium from 2002 to 2022, incurred during a 20-year naming rights agreement with PPG Industries.
+The zoo's accredited membership of the Association of Zoos and Aquariums (AZA) was dropped in 2015, and later regained in 2024.

 History

+Highland Park Zoo

 The Pittsburgh Zoo opened on June 14, 1898, as Highland Park Zoo, after Christopher Lyman Magee donated $125,000 (about four million dollars when adjusted for inflation) for the construction of a zoological garden in Pittsburgh's Highland Park.

 Like most other zoos of the time, the Pittsburgh Zoo more closely resembled a menagerie than an actual zoo.
 However, as time progressed, the animal exhibits eventually became more naturalistic, and the zoo's goal became more focused on conservation.

+Expansion under the Works Progress Administration

-In 1937, the bear exhibits were built under the Works Progress Administration.
+In 1937, the bear exhibits and the main building of the zoo were built under the Works Progress Administration.
 These exhibits were the zoo's first attempt at constructing more naturalistic exhibits instead of simply displaying animals in cages.
 In 1949, the Children's Zoo opened with a grant from the Sarah Mellon Scaife Foundation.
 The Children's Zoo contained interactive exhibits and play areas for children, including a simulated large chunk of cheese that was inhabited by dozens of live mice.
 In 1967, the AquaZoo, a large aquarium, opened to the public.
 At the time of its completion, the AquaZoo was the only aquarium in Pennsylvania and the second largest aquarium in the United States.